BYU professor named defendant in defamation lawsuit, says suit has implications for future of Utah Lake - The Daily Universe

 In addition to the $3 million in damages, the Lake Restoration Solutions lawsuit also includes a request for a judge to order Abbott to immediately stop making any further “derogatory, misleading or false statements regarding Lake Restoration, the project or the proposal.”
 The suit also asks a judge to order Abbott to delete all such comments from his social media and websites and agree to not make any similar statements in the future.

-Yale law student and colleague of Abbott, Andrew Follett, sees this as the real purpose behind the lawsuit.
+Andrew Follett, a Yale law student and colleague of Abbott, said he sees this as the purpose behind the lawsuit.
 “I do absolutely see this as a means to punish somebody who’s speaking out,” he said.

 However, the truth may not be so immediately clear.
 Ed Carter, practicing attorney and BYU journalism professor, suggested a more cautious approach.

-Note: Editor’s note: This story has been updated with some clarifications and corrections.